HolyCorn-Software/system/system-changes.md

 .

-Improved system stability, and reduced errors, and reduced memory usage, by delaying the transpiling process of the compat-server

-Improved code quality, and typing

-Added a FileCache module for speeding up static http requests

-Created the bundle-cache module, for speeding up requests, by bundling associated requests, and sending to the frontend for browser caching

-Improved the speed of serving system static files
+Improved interoperability of the bundle-cache, with other client-side modules

-Updated the latest version of html-hc with better stability
+Updated to the latest version of html-hc with bug fixes